zerafik/DevOps/README.md

 # Mon project devops
-this is q reqdme file
+this is a readme file